Understand and mitigate environmental hazards to promote human health and well-being

 - (for M.S. non-thesis project students) Develop a testable hypothesis that would advance the field of environmental health.

-Students in the M.S. program in Environmental Health Sciences complete an essential core of knowledge in environmental health, epidemiology and biostatistics, in addition to a laboratory rotation, an ethics course and a seminar course.
+Students in the Master of Science (MS) program in Environmental Health Sciences complete an essential core of knowledge in environmental health, epidemiology and biostatistics, in addition to a laboratory rotation, an ethics course and a seminar course.

 32 credits including thesis and rotation with a faculty member.